It began in mid-October in 2015. After testing positive for about 5 at-home pregnancy tests, I finally settled on the truth bomb that I was pregnant.

-It has always been my dream to start a business where I encourage women to live a full of love!
+It has always been my dream to start a business where I encourage women to trust God with their love-life.
 And so far, it’s been an amazing ride!

 But once I got pregnant, everything in life as I knew it, changed.